Our Services

 Helpful Resources

-Unsweetened soy milk often strikes the best balance with about 7 to 9 g of protein and 3 to 5 g of carbs per cup, while almond milk shines for its minimal carbs (1 to 2 g) and low calories.
-Plain low-fat dairy milk can also be a solid option if you measure 1/2 to 1 cup portions to manage its 11 to 13 g of lactose.
+For people managing blood sugar, unsweetened soy milk is often the best choice, offering 7–9 g of protein and just 3–5 g of carbs per cup.
+Unsweetened almond milk is another top pick, with only 1–2 g of carbs and very few calories.
+Plain low-fat dairy milk can work too, but stick to 1/2 to 1 cup portions to manage its 11–13 g of lactose.

-There are several factors to consider, like added sugars, fat content, micronutrients, and your personal blood sugar response; see below for complete details to guide your next steps.
+Other key factors include added sugars, fat content, micronutrients, and your individual blood sugar response—see below for full details.

 If you have diabetes or are concerned about blood sugar control, choosing the best milk for diabetics can feel overwhelming.
 Between dairy, almond, soy, and countless plant-based alternatives, which one strikes the right balance of taste, nutrition, and minimal impact on glucose levels?
 This guide breaks down the key facts—so you can make an informed choice without unnecessary worry.